 The AI asks between 1 and 7 questions depending on product complexity.
 Questions cover encryption capabilities, operating frequencies, military vs. civilian design intent, mass-market availability, autonomous features, and other regulatory boundary criteria.

 Select the answer that most accurately describes your product.
-If none fit, click "Not Sure" — an honest "Not Sure" is always better than an inaccurate answer, as each response directly shapes the classification outcome.
+If none fit, click "Not Sure" — an honest "Not Sure" is always better than an inaccurate answer, because each response directly shapes the classification outcome.

 3) Good vs. Poor Starting Identifiers